exercism/v3/languages/go/exercises/concept/maps/.docs/instructions.md

 // Output: true or false
 ```

-## 4. Implement `GetItem`
+> Note that the returned value is type of `bool`

-This function will return the number of specific item that the customer has in his/her bill, to implement this, you'll need to:
+## 4. Return the number of specific item that is in the customer bill

+To implement this, you'll need to:

 - Check whether the given item is in the bill
 - Otherwise, return the quantity of the item